Last updated on August 16th, 2022; Published on October 14th, 2018

 How to Apply for a South African Visa in Nigeria – Visa Appointment

 Once you have all the documents that apply to you, you can then go to the VFS global centre closest to you to submit them.
 All applicants have to make a personal appearance.
-You don’t need to book for any prior appointment but be aware that the centres have a limit on the number of applications they attend to on a daily basis.
-For Lagos, the limit is 230 applications inclusive of all categories, Abuja accepts 150 and Port Harcourt accepts only 20 per day.
+You are now required to schedule an appointment on the website before your visit.

 The applications are treated on a first-come-first-serve basis, so it makes sense to go early.
 All the centres open and close by 8 am and 3 pm respectively.
 The centre also offers a VIP service at an extra cost of N10,000.